ankuromen/Online-Shopper-s-Segmentation/README.md

-# Online-Shopper-s-Segmentation
-In this project, unsupervised learning is used to segment customers according to their spending score.
+In this project, I used unsupervised learning to segment customers according to their spending score.